Don't see an answer to your question?

 - If I don't plan to make any changes to my medical or other benefit plans, do I need to do anything?

-No you do not, unless you currently waive medical coverage or want to enroll in an FSA for 2022.
-If you currently waive medical coverage you are required to fill out the Waiver form yearly and recertify that you have other medical coverage, download the form by clicking here(PDF, 122KB).
-You must also re-enroll in the Flexible Spending Account yearly, each year you must fill out the enrollment form and certify the amount you wish to withhold, download the form by clicking here(PDF, 163KB).
+No, unless you currently waive medical coverage or want to enroll in an FSA for 2023.
+If you currently waive medical coverage you are required to fill out the Waiver form yearly and recertify that you have other medical coverage, download the form by clicking here(PDF, 235KB).
+You must also re-enroll in the Flexible Spending Account yearly, each year you must fill out the enrollment form and certify the amount you wish to withhold, download the form by clicking here(PDF, 281KB).

 - I am covered by my spouse's or parents' medical plan, can I waive coverage and get money back?

-Yes, you may waive coverage by completing the Health Insurance Waiver Form, download by clicking here(PDF, 122KB), and providing proof of the other coverage.
+Yes, you may waive coverage by completing the Health Insurance Waiver Form, download by clicking here(PDF, 235KB), and providing proof of the other coverage.
 This can be done by your provider (spouse’s or parent’s employer) filling out the Health Insurance Waiver Form or providing a letter certifying your enrollment.
 If you have access to your enrollment online, you can submit screenshot of your enrollment that shows your name, the name of the health plan, and the effective date.